Thomas and Elizabeth Meddings & family

 The Meddings family had moved to Altona from Footscray to take up their new position.
 There is no indication that there was a connection between the family and the company prior to commencing at the Homestead.

-When the Homestead building was bought back by the then Werribee Council from Cuming, Smith and Coy a number of the family remained as residents in Altona or the surrounding area for some time.
-The Homestead was handed back in good order to the new tenants which is a tribute to the family and they care they took during their occupancy period.
+When the Homestead building was purchased by the then Werribee Council from Cuming, Smith and Coy a number of the family remained as residents in Altona or the surrounding area for some time.
+It was reported that the Homestead was handed back in good order to the new tenants which is a tribute to the family and they care they took during their occupancy period.

-When the Homestead was handed over to the Altona Historical Society around the mid 1960’s, James Meddings assisted the Society with his knowledge of the Homestead and his experience with historical restoration work.
-In 1988 when the Homestead undertook major works the City of Altona council employed a conservation historian was employed to record the life and times of the building including all the iterations it had gone through.
+When the Homestead was eventually handed over to the Altona Historical Society, around the mid 1960’s, James Meddings assisted the Society with his knowledge of the Homestead and his experience with historical restoration work.
+In 1988 when the Homestead undertook major works the City of Altona council employed a conservation historian to record the life and times of the building including all the alterations and extensions that it had gone through.
 James was of invaluable assistance to this project.
 Elizabeth Jane Meddings passed away 9 July 1953 and Thomas Meddings 28 August 1968.
 Both are buried with the Footscray cemetery (RC section C, grave 01358) in an unmarked grave.

-There is another more tragic story connected with the Meddings family during World War 2.
-Ronald Meddings joined the Royal Australian Navy in July 1942 (WWII) and following basic training at Cerberus he was assigned to HMAS Australia in November 1943.
+There is a tragic story connected with the Meddings family.
+During World War 2 Ronald Meddings joined the Royal Australian Navy in July 1942 (WWII) and following basic training at Cerberus he was assigned to HMAS Australia in November 1943.
 HMAS Australia with Ronald aboard saw action in the Pacific against the Japanese navy.
-It was within one of these battles, in early 1945, that unfortunately Ronald lost his life.
+It was within one of these battles, in early January 1945, that unfortunately Ronald lost his life.

 HMAS Australia’s five-day action began when she was south west of Manila heading for the landing beaches of Lingayen Gulf.
 Typical of the sterling work done by her personnel was the coolness of two young gunners who at one stage of the action held their fire until two bombers were within 200 yards, then they fired.
 One plane exploded in mid-air and the other struck the water in flames.